 If you care about SQL Server performance you need to take SQL Server Statistics into account.
 Statistics are lightweight and small objects which describe how data in SQL Server tables are distributed.
 The query optimizer uses them to create query plans that improve query performance.
 Continue reading How to Update Statistics in SQL Server

 As we launched the Server Health Check feature, SqlBak users might be curious about what data we collect during this process.
 Continue reading What Data We Collect During the Server Health Check

 Today there are several methods of how to backup SQL Server 2016 database.
 In this article we will review how to backup SQL Server 2016 and what features have been added.
 Continue reading How to backup SQL Server 2016

 One of the most popular ways how to create SQL Server database backup is to use SSMS or T-SQL Commands.
 But what if your backup plan is full backups twice a day, differential backups every 4 hours, and transaction log backups every 30 minutes, and you prefer to store all SQL Server database backup on FTP Server.
 How much time will you spend each day to complete such scenarios?
-You can simple tune SqlBak backup job just in few minutes, which will make SQL Server database backups according to your schedule and send them to FTP Server.
+You can simply tune SqlBak backup job just in few minutes, which will make SQL Server database backups according to your schedule and send them to FTP Server.
 Continue reading How to Backup SQL Server to FTP Server